sbt/sbt-native-packager/_sources/formats/jdkpackager.txt

 Build
 -----

-To use, first get your application working per `JavaAppPackaging` instructions (including the ``mainClass`` setting).
+To use, first get your application working per ``JavaAppPackaging`` instructions (including the ``mainClass`` setting).
 Once that is working, run

 .. code-block:: scala

   sbt jdkPackager:packageBin

-By default, the plugin makes the installer type that is native to the current build platform in the directory `target/jdkpackager`.
-The key `jdkPackageType` can be used to modify this behavior.
-Run `help jdkPackageType` in sbt for details.
-The most popular setting is likely to be `jdkAppIcon`.
+By default, the plugin makes the installer type that is native to the current build platform in the directory ``target/jdkpackager/bundles``.
+The key ``jdkPackageType`` can be used to modify this behavior.
+Run ``help jdkPackageType`` in `sbt` for details.
+The most popular setting is likely to be ``jdkAppIcon``.

 Settings
 --------

-``jdkPackagerTool``
-  Path to `javapackager` or `javafxpackager` tool in JDK.
+*For the latest documentation reference the key descriptions in sbt.*

 ``jdkPackagerBasename``
   Filename sans extension for generated installer package.
-Defaults to ``packageName``.

 ``jdkPackagerType``
-  Value passed as the `-native` argument to `javapackager -deploy` command.
+  Value passed as the `native` attribute to `fx:deploy` task.
   Per `javapackager` documentation, this may be one of the following:

   * ``all``: Runs all of the installers for the platform on which it is running, and creates a disk image for the application.